 The Veterans New Student Network provides additional support for students who self-identify as veterans.
 This Network Lead establishes a community, provides referrals, resources, and social opportunities.
 This is a great way to get to know other students and establish friendships with other students, an essential part to your experience coming into the University of Washington Bothell.

 If you like to join the Network or want additional information, please contact the Network Lead for veterans.
-There are also Disabilities, Undocumented, First Generation, and a GBLTQ Networks.
+There are also Disabilities, Undocumented, First Generation, International, Interfaith, and GBLTQ Networks.
 If you also identify with these networks and like to join or want information on these networks, feel free to contact the Network Leads by visiting the menu on the left.

 UW Bothell Student Affairs Veterans Services